A white restaurateur told a black customer not to wear an ‘I can’t breathe’ shirt. Protests and a boycott followed.

 And he said he saw a parallel between what he witnessed at the Fish Market and reports he read about a Baltimore restaurant denying service recently to a young black boy for wearing shorts, even though his mother took a video that showed a white boy in similar apparel who was allowed to eat there.

 The post has been shared more than 1,600 times and sparked the creation of “We The People of P.G.
-County,” where activists coordinate the protests, which both Rollins and Bethea have joined.
+County,” a group through which activists coordinate the protests, which both Rollins and Bethea have joined.

 Beginning about 3 p.m. daily, dozens of people, young and old, gather on Branch Avenue in the parking lot of the Planet Fitness, across the street from the Fish Market.